NLnetLabs/connectbyname/notes/dns-client-proxy.md

 When present, Service Parameters specify how to connect.
 Otherwise it is up to the proxy to try various possibilities.

+Associated with this option is a new error, BADPROXYPOLICY.
+When a proxy cannot meet the requirement in a PROXY CONTROL option, it returns this error along with a PROXY CONTROL option that lists what it can do.

 # PROXY SCOPE OPTION

 ~~~